microsoft/MixedRealityToolkit-Unity/Documentation/MixedRealityConfigurationGuide.md

 ## Experience settings

-Located on the main Mixed Reality Toolkit configuration page, this setting defines the default operation for the Mixed Reality environment for your project.
+Located on the main Mixed Reality Toolkit configuration page, this setting defines the default operation of the Mixed Reality environment for your project.

 <img src="../Documentation/Images/MixedRealityToolkitConfigurationProfileScreens/MRTK_ExperienceSettings.png" width="650px" style="display:block;">